Matija74/ghast_raid/README.md

-# ghast_invaders
+# Ghast Raid
+##Description
-Ghast Invaders is another school project of mine.
+Ghast Raid is a school project im working on. ...
+##Functionalities
+The player moves horizontally across the screen with A and D keys while shooting arrow projectiles with SPACE key. ...